How to stay in the UK after graduation: Visas overview and career advice

 The first step is to choose a career path that you find interesting, that you are qualified for, and is likely to qualify you for a Skilled Worker Visa.
 This will allow you to make informed choices about the best courses and opportunities to gain experience and skills.

 Choose jobs that you will be uniquely qualified for and are in high demand.
 Currently, the best jobs for foreigners in the UK are programmers and software developers, cyber security, graphic design, architecture, physical sciences, and health.
 But if you are passionate about another career path, don’t worry.
-Speak to one of our consultants about your options.
+Speak to one of our career coaches about your options.

 The UK job market is highly competitive, so it is a mistake to wait until you graduate to start looking.
 Statistics suggest it takes four months to find a job in the UK, and this can be longer when applying for competitive graduate jobs.